Hello! I am Dr. Megan Klabunde

 Yes, but there are security risks (see below).
 Dr. Klabunde uses HIPPA compliant encrypted software in order to make sure that her telepsychology sessions are held to the highest standards of confidentiality.

-Specifically, Dr. Klabunde has agreements with the following companies in order to maintain HIPPA compliance:
+Specifically, Dr. Klabunde has business associate agreements with the following companies in order to maintain HIPPA compliance:

 - Zoom video conferencing software